Past, Present and Future of Pakistan's wildlife

 10th January - 24th May 2012

 Despite historical, trade and migratory links between South Asia and Africa, the land mass of Africa remains an intriguing continent.
-Its deep rooted sense of self, vividly expressed in its textile arts, encompasses widely differing materials, techniques,...
+Its deep rooted sense of self, vividly expressed in its textile arts, encompasses widely differing materials and techniques,...

 Asim Butt 1978-2010